mapteb/web-component-micro-frontend/README.md

 npm run build  << the dist folder should have a new exported my-widget.iife.js file >>

-npm run dev << accessing http://localhost:8081 should display: "my-widget waiting for my-custom-event: " >>
+npm run dev << accessing http://localhost:8081 should display: "my-widget micro-frontend waiting for my-custom-event: " >>